 If they lack the guidance and support they need for onboarding, then they are more likely to abandon your software from the beginning and go to another provider that offers them ample onboarding materials.
 This includes knowledge bases they can tap into, videos they can watch, and tutorials they can follow.

 Product bugs and software issues are bound to happen when you’re using any kind of technology platform.
 However, there is a chance that problems they face while using the software may appear so prevalent that customers believe you don’t have the ability or desire to fix it.
-This can wreak havoc on your reputation, and your attrition rates.
+This can wreak havoc on your reputation and attrition rates.

 These product challenges may also be getting in the way of your customers’ productivity and setting them back.
-If your customers are losing revenue because of your software, they’re going to leave pretty quickly and find another provider leading to user churn.
+If your customers are losing revenue because of your software, they’re going to leave pretty quickly and find another provider leading to customer churn.

 Aside from building a stellar product, you need to be prepared to work through buggy features and the need for modifying existing ones so that customers have little to no downtime.
 This means having the right technology team in place, setting up ample customer support options, and ensuring that your team is available and trained to address software challenges when they occur.